ryan-helou/-TeamOne--SOEN341_Project_W26/Sprint1_Logs.md

 Time: 1:30

 Registration Page:
-- Deisgned the UI for the registration page (username, password, retype password)
+- Designed the UI for the registration page (username, password, retype password)
 - Implemented the registration page
 - Displayed error messages if conditions were not met (including password and username conditions)
 Time: 1:30

 Fixed a bug where page was not loading correct components and css values:
-Time: 1:00
+Time: 30 minutes

+Logout:
+- Designed and implemented log out button information